digitalkaoz/versioneye-php/README.md

 :api_key: YOUR_API_TOKEN
 ```

-now you dont have to pass your token on each call
+now you dont have to pass your token on each call!
-##TODO

-* need a clever way for outputting results in a proper format for each api

 ##CLI Tool

+to build a standalone phar, simply execute the following commands.

 ```
 $ vendor/bin/box build
 $ php versioneye-php.phar
 ```

+##TODO

+* need a clever way for outputting results in a proper format for each api

 ##Tests